menu icon

 Root vegetable soup ingredients and substitutes

-• Carrot: one of the most popular root vegetables.
+• Carrots: one of the most popular root vegetables.

 • Celeriac/celery root: this somewhat underrated root vegetable is full of flavour and works especially well in soups (it's the backbone of most Polish soups) and I strongly recommend you don't omit it.

-• Red onion: use white or brown onion instead if preferred.
+• Red onion: use brown/yellow onion instead, if preferred.

 • Potatoes: I used a combination of sweet and white potatoes (to balance the sweetness of the other ingredients) but you can just use sweet potato if you like.